code-423n4/2023-06-lukso/README.md

 ## Previous audits

-The current contract have gone through multiple audits and formal verification previous to the contest.
+The current contracts have gone through multiple audits and formal verification previous to the contest.
 You can find all the previous audits reports under the [`./audits`](https://github.com/code-423n4/2023-06-lukso/tree/main/audits) folder.

 Any issue mentioned in the report listed under the [`./audits`](https://github.com/code-423n4/2023-06-lukso/tree/main/audits) folder MUST be considered as a known issue.